 I was so thrilled to get the call from the SPCA Director back in August of 2018; it was the start of the best job ever.
-I began that same month, working with the dogs, and now I work mostly with the cats.
+I began that same month, working with the dogs.
+Now I work mostly with the cats.
+I also work at the front desk answering your calls and helping to find solutions to adoption questions.

 A crazy dog lady since Day 1, I originally hail from Washington, D.C., where I started my career in the animal care and veterinary field.
 I continued to pursue work in the veterinary field until recently when I switched to shelter work where I enjoy the overlap between the two.
 Though I currently do not have any pets myself, my family back in D.C. has a Jack Russell-lab mix named Wallace, and I am honorary step-mother to a 2-year-old male Siamese mix named Alice.